 RECRUITMENT CHECKLIST: JANUARY-FEBRUARY

-Identify your local alumnae Panhellenic organization.
+Identify your local Alumnae Panhellenic organization.
 Search "Alumnae Panhellenic [Your City]" on Google to find the organization nearest to you, then register yourself on their website.
 The women who are members of these organizations can provide you with crucial letters of recommendation, so make sure you get in the system as soon as possible!
-Texas girls, be sure to take a peek at our Dallas-Fort Worth and Houston forum directories.
+Texas girls, be sure to take a peek at our Dallas-Fort Worth directory.

 Make plans to attend your local Panhellenic's recruitment information meeting.
 Sometimes called "Greek Meets" or "Recruitment Forums," these meetings usually take place in January or February, and they always provide invaluable information about the recruitment process (from terminology, to best practices during recruitment, to the ins and outs of Greek life, and more).
 Attending will ensure you're as informed and prepared as possible...always a good thing!
-Again, if you live in the Dallas/Fort Worth area, we've compiled a list of 2018 information meetings here and you can find our Houston area directory here.
+Again, if you live in the Dallas/Fort Worth area, we've compiled a list of 2019 information meetings here.

 Clean up your social media accounts.
 Sororities will look you up during recruitment, and there's a good chance that the alumnae writing your letters of recommendation will do the same.
 Before you even think about sending your sorority packets out the door, take a close look at your social media profiles and make sure that every image and caption posted is a good representation of your character.

 Make a list of all of the sorority alumnae you know personally.
 Was mom a Theta?
 Is your boyfriend's sister a Pi Phi?
 Was your aunt a Tri Delt?
-Make a list of all of the women you know with Greek affiliations past and present, and start asking if they would be willing to write you a letter of recommendation.
+Make a list of all of the women you know with Greek affiliations, and start asking if they would be willing to sponsor you.
 Although you're probably not ready to start sending out packets at this point, it's never too early to start gathering names and addresses for your "rec letter" list.
-Ideally, you will be able to gather at least one letter of recommendation from a current or former member of every sorority represented on your college campus.
+Ideally, you will be able to gather at least one letter of recommendation from a former member of every sorority represented on your college campus.
 If you don't personally know a Gamma Phi Beta, Alpha Chi Omega, or someone from another house on your campus, your local Alumnae Panhellenic organization should be able to help you get in touch with a woman who's willing to take on the task.

 Update your resume.
 Include any new awards and honors you gained during the fall semester, and don't forget to update your GPA, class rank, and community service information.
 Learn more about what information should be included on a sorority resume here.